 Your access to the CyberGhost network depends on whether you are using the service free or pay for a premium account.
 For starters paid members have access to more countries and exclusive servers that are up to 5 times faster.
 Let’s take a look at the full list of server location.

-- Albania, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hong Kong, Hungary, Iceland, India, Ireland, Israel, Italy, Japan, Kenya, Lithuania, Luxembourg, Moldova, Netherlands, Norway, Pakistan, Poland, Portugal, Romania, Singapore, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Ukraine, United Kingdom, United States
+- Albania, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Colombia, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kenya, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Ukraine, United Kingdom, United States

 Once again the level of customer support is based on your account status.
 The CyberGhost team offer general support for free users.
 The general support consists of access to their website which includes a FAQ sections and troubleshooter to help you find answers to common questions.
 For more help you would need to upgrade to a paid plan.
 That gives you access to their premium support.
 As a paid member you can submit support tickets to get answers directly from their tech support team.

 Since we know a lot of people will start with the free VPN service we went ahead and used it for our speed tests.
 We should mention that you should expect to wait when connecting to the service.
 Free users are queued in so it can take some time to connect.
 We tested servers in Miami and London.
 Here are the results: